vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 The plugin is only enabled in build mode by default to improve devServer performance.
 You can manually set a boolean to control the plugin state, or provide plugin options.

 Check [git plugin docs][git-config] for available plugin options.

+## media

+Controls `@vuepress/plugin-media` which provides components to embed videos, audios and PDF documents.

+The plugin is disabled by default, you need to set `plugins.media` with plugin options to enable it.

+Check [media plugin docs][media-config] for available plugin options, and [Media](../../guide/feature/media.md) for instructions.

 ## nprogress <Badge text="enabled by default" />